 speaker

 Dr. Cedric Francois

 Yeah, thank you.
-I was in the door for additional details.
-But we are actually very happy with the stable situation that we found in P&H, where as you know, there was an oral competitor that came in a little over a year ago.
+I will hand it over to Tim for additional details, but we are actually very happy with the stable situation that we found in PNH, where, as you know, there was an oral competitor that came in a little over a year ago.
 It's been very good for us.
-I mean, we have a stable business in P&H, where we've actually had several patients that went to the oral product and then decided to come back to Ampavelli, kind of bearing witness to the remarkable efficacy and safety profile of that drug in P&H. With the new launch coming up in C3GN ICMPGN, that of course, you know, will, we believe, turn Ampavelli into our second blockbuster opportunity.
+I mean, we have a stable business in PNH where we've actually had several patients that went to the oral product and then decided to come back to Empaveli kind of bearing witness to the remarkable efficacy and safety profile of that drug in PNH.
+With the new launch coming up in C3G and ICMPGN, that of course, you know, will, we believe, turn Empaveri into our second blockbuster opportunity.
 We're really excited about what we're seeing there.
-We estimate approximately 5,000 patients just in the US, 8,000 patients ex-US.
-And I want to point out again that because of the breadth of patients that we studied in C3G and ICMPGN, being adolescents and adults, C3G and ICMPGN, pre-transplant and post-transplant, we may end up competing only for maybe 1,500 to 2,000 out of these 5,000 patients with again, a very powerful and differentiated efficacy profile for Ampavelli.
-So a launch that we're incredibly excited about for all the right reasons.
-And that just around the corner.
-And maybe a little bit of a speech.
+We estimate approximately 5,000 patients just in the U.S., 8,000 patients ex-U.S., And I want to point out again that because of the breadth of patients that we studied in C3G and ICMPGN, being adolescents and adults, C3G and ICMPGN, pre-transplant and post-transplant, we may end up competing only for maybe 1,500 to 2,000 out of these 5,000 patients with, again, a very powerful and differentiated efficacy profile for MPAV-80.
+So a launch that we're incredibly excited the corner.
+And maybe you want to briefly speak about that.

+speaker